-If you plan on using VMware vSphere Update Manager 6.5 (which is now integrated into the VMware vCenter Server Appliance), the VMware vSphere Update Manager Download Service may very well be a key component of your deployment.
+If you plan on using VMware vSphere Update Manager 6.5 (which is now integrated into the VMware vCenter Server Appliance), the VMware vSphere Update Manager Download Service, or UMDS, may very well be a key component of your deployment.
 Are you getting ready to upgrade to vSphere 6.7?
 Be sure to read the full article to find out about upgrade considerations.

 What is VMware vSphere Update Manager Download Service?